Linwei-Chen/FDConv/README.md

 ### Examples

-#### Example 1: Converting a ResNet-18 Model
+#### Example 1: Converting a ResNet-50 Model

-To convert an official ImageNet pre-trained ResNet-18 model for use with FDConv:
+To convert an official ImageNet pre-trained ResNet-50 model for use with FDConv:

-1. Download the official ResNet-18 weights (e.g., resnet18-fbbb1da6.pth).
+1. Download the official ResNet-50 weights ([here](https://download.pytorch.org/models/resnet50-0676ba61.pth)).
 2. Run the conversion script:

 ```
 python tools/convert_to_fdconv.py \
     --model_type resnet \
-    --weight_path /path/to/your/resnet18-fbbb1da6.pth \
+    --weight_path /path/to/your/resnet50.pth \
-    --save_path /path/to/your/resnet18_fdconv.pth
+    --save_path /path/to/your/resnet50_fdconv.pth
 ```

 This will find weights like layer1.0.conv1.weight, convert them to layer1.0.conv1.dft_weight, and save the complete modified state dictionary to resnet18_fdconv.pth.